 LTTng is a Linux tool that can be used to trace either a userspace application, or the Linux kernel itself.
 It produces trace files that can be analyzed later, mostly off-board.
-Lttng’s implementation in APM uses userspace tracing but you can at the same time monitor what’s going on inside the kernel, provided the kernel has tracepoints enabled (in its config).
+Lttng’s implementation in ArduPilot uses userspace tracing but you can at the same time monitor what’s going on inside the kernel, provided the kernel has tracepoints enabled (in its config).

 Monitoring APM with LTTng¶

-In order to monitor APM with LTTng, the first thing to do is to install LTTng on your board.
+In order to monitor ArduPilot with LTTng, the first thing to do is to install LTTng on your board.
 The LTTng documentation explains how to install it on your Linux distribution here.
 If there is no official package for your Linux distribution, you can also build it from the sources as explained here

 You can’t build statically with LTTng enabled because it calls dlopen.
 On bebop I had to build the whole system with armhf toolchain, which is not the one used by default.